SHathi28/Ethical-Hacking-Python-Scripts/README.md

 ## Reverse Shell Scripts
 1. **keylogger.py**: A simple keylogger that can be run on the target machine to record all the keystrokes the target types while using the target machine.

+2. **reverseShell.py**: Works in conjunction with server.py.
+This script is designed to be placed on the target machine and establish a connection with the command system, waiting to receive commands to execute and send back.

-2. **server.py v1.0**: A simple Python script designed to listen for incoming connections on the host machine.\
+3. **server.py v1.0**: A simple Python script designed to listen for incoming connections on the host machine.\
 ![reverseShell Screenshot 1](README_Screenshots/reverseShell_Screenshot1.png)

    **server.py v1.1**: Upgrade of the script.
 Allows the script to connect to a remote system (in this case it's the local machine) and send and receive messages between the two programs.\